pollycoder/oric-low-thrust-opt/README.md

 Requirements: [GPOPS-II](https://www.gpops2.com/) (Only necessary when you run the code under `/gpops`)

-This is a software solving optimal control problem developed by NASA.
+This is a software solving optimal control problem with Gaussian pseudo-spectrum method developed by NASA.
 If you do not have one, you can download it from the link above.

+Please cite GPOPS-II properly as follows:

+> Patterson, M. A. and Rao, A. V., "GPOPS-II: A MATLAB Software for Solving Multiple-Phase Optimal Control Problems Using hp-Adaptive Gaussian Quadrature Collocation Methods and Sparse Nonlinear Programming", *ACM Transactions on Mathematical Software*, Vol. 41, No. 1., October 2014, pp. 1:1 - 1:37.

+For details about citations, please go to [LINCENCE](https://www.gpops2.com/License.html).

 **Attention: GPOPS-II could only work on computers with x86 or x64 architecture !**